spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-availability-notification-feature.md

 {% info_block infoBox %}

 You can define stores to Yves hosts mapping.
-This allows generating correct URLs (e.g. unsubscription URL) for multi-store setup when product availability is shared between 2 or more stores.
+This allows generating correct URLs—for example, unsubscription URL—for multi-store setup when product availability is shared between two or more stores.

 {% endinfo_block %}